leonsilicon/vue-animate-height/readme.md

 ## Accessibility

 When the `height` prop is `0`, this library will hide the content using `display: hidden`.
-It will also apply `aria-hidden="true"` which you can override it by passing `aria-hidden` prop yourself.
+It will also apply `aria-hidden="true"` which you can override by passing `aria-hidden` prop yourself.

-When using a button to toggle height, make sure you add `aria-expanded` and `aria-controls` to make everything accessible.
-Here's an example:
+When using a button to toggle height, make sure you add `aria-expanded` and `aria-controls` to make everything accessible:

 ```vue
 <!-- The id of `aria-controls` has to match the id passed to AnimateHeight -->